J-1 visa procedures for departments

 J-1 visa process steps

 - Request form DS-2019.
-Fill out the Request For Form DS-2019 available at the OISS website.
+Fill out the Request For Form DS-2019 available by emailing email@example.com.

 - Submit form, passport information and fee.
-Send the completed request form to the Office of International Students and Scholars, along with a good quality copy of the biographical page of the foreign visitor's passport (scanning and emailing is highly recommended) and a $350 fee.
-The fee can be paid either by the department thru an IPO for "J-1 Immigration Services" or by the visitor with a check in U.S. currency payable to "The Board of Regents".
+Send the completed request form to the Office of International Students and Scholars, along with a good quality copy of the biographical page of the foreign visitor's passport (scanning and emailing is highly recommended), invitation letter/description of work being performed, proof of financial support, completed Export Control Evaluation (SP.30), and the OISS processing fee.
+The fee can be paid either by the department through an IPO for "J-1 Immigration Services" or by the visitor with a check in U.S. currency payable to "The Board of Regents".

 - Forward form and documentation to J-1 applicant.
-Allow for two to three days for the DS-2019 form to be completed.
+Allow 7 to 10 business days for the DS-2019 form to be completed.
 Pick it up at OISS and forward to the visitor, along with the attached documentation, including a welcome brochure, greeting letter and formal invitation letter issued by the department.

 - Present documentation to proper authorities.
 The prospective visitor should present the form and other required documents at the U.S. Embassy or Consulate in their home country to apply for the J-1 visa stamp required to enter the United States.